Rahul-Sharma-Github/Rahul-Sharma-Github/README.md

 ## Hi there 👋

-- ⚡ Currently working on some flutter projects with GetX State Management Microframework and Firebase Backend Integration with Authentication.
+- ⚡ Currently working on some Flutter projects with GetX State Management Microframework and Firebase Backend Integration with Authentication.
 #
 ## ⚡Learning and Sharpening skills in –
 ###   👷‍App Development Technologies –